ManiAm/primes-cpp/README.md

 Primes-CPP is a small C++ project designed to serve as a practical testbed for a complete CI pipeline.
 The codebase itself is intentionally simple: a minimal library with functions such as integer addition and prime number detection, a thin application entrypoint, and unit tests.
 By keeping the application itself simple, the project emphasizes the end-to-end automation flow from checkout to publish making it ideal for experimenting with toolchains, validating pipeline configurations, and serving as a template for larger C++ projects.

+> For details on how this project is integrated into a full CI/CD workflow, including automated builds, tests, and analysis stages, please refer to the [jenkins-pipeline](https://github.com/ManiAm/Jenkins-pipeline) project.

 ## Project Layout

 The project is organized as follows: